Are you questioning cold emailing?

 HipLead used this data to complete the rest of the campaign, and was able to get their client MadeRight 129 new high quality leads for their manufacturing service.

-- You need to split test different parts of your email campaigns to find what works best.
+- You need to split test different parts of your email marketing campaigns to find what works best.
 Consider A/B testing your subject lines and messages.

 - Develop a buyers persona and use databases to target these exact individuals.
 This will help you pitch only the most relevant prospects, improving the overall results of your campaign.